CenterForDigitalHumanities/navplace-viewer/README.md

 ### Options For These Behaviors
 You can toggle how the viewer functions by supplying URL parameters or marking the checkboxes available in the UI below the web map.

  - *Limit navPlace Detection* : Only use the navPlace properties on my top level object and its direct children.
 Don't search rescursively through the Linked Data relationship hierarchy for all the navPlace properties.
-Its URL parameter is `dig=false`.
+Its URL parameter is `dig` and is `dig=true` by default.
  - *Limit Resolved Resources*: When you come across a referenced value string or object, don't resolve the URI.
 Don't resolve everything while going through the Linked Data relationship hierarchy.
-Its URL parameter is `resolve=false`.
+Its URL parameter is `resolve` and is `resolve=true` by default.

 ### Toggleable Basemaps
 Click the !["Basemap Layers"](/images/layers.png "Basemap Layers") icon on the top right of the web map for different basemaps to toggle between.